Arshad-Siddiqui/MERNsters-inc/README.md

 To find and start a conversation with friends.
 An interactive application that allows you to search and connect with new and existing friends.

+## Deployment

+Check it out on Vercel [here!](https://mer-nsters-ap3qamont-arshad-siddiqui.vercel.app/signup)

+> NOTE: As of right now it isn't connected to a backend so good luck signing up!

 ## Here's the monolithic backend: [friendzone-api](https://github.com/Arshad-Siddiqui/MERNsters-api)

 ## Tech stack